valtech-sd/rule-harvester/README.md

 ### Input Provider Example

 The following example watches `./examples/input_watch_path` for new files.
-It then passes the file to the rule harvester and deletes the original file.
+It then passes the file to the Rule Harvester and deletes the original file.

 ```javascript
 const chokidar = require('chokidar');